The Contract I Was Living.

 To me accepting me.

-Connection is no longer something I form a d maintain by abandoning myself.
+Connection was no longer something I maintained by abandoning myself.

-Now it becomes something that begins with my own relationship to all the parts of me.
+Now it became something that begins with my own relationship to all the parts of me.

 Connection with myself is where healthy connection with others begins.

-How This Change Becomes Real in the Body
+How This Change Becomes Real in Your Body

-Imagine you start typing a long message to explain yourself to someone again.
+You start typing a long message to explain yourself again.
+Pause.

 Instead of responding right away, take one breath.